2014–15 Big Ten Conference men's basketball season: NCAA tournament

 The Big Ten Conference had seven bids to the 2015 NCAA Men's Division I Basketball Tournament.
 Michigan State and Wisconsin both reached the final four, with Wisconsin losing to Duke in the Championship Game.

 National Invitation tournament

 Illinois earned the lone NIT bid for the conference.

 2015 NBA draft

 The following all-conference selections were listed as seniors: Frank Kaminsky, Aaron White, Dez Wells, D. J. Newbill, Branden Dawson, and Travis Trice.
 Sam Dekker, Terran Petteway, Walter Pitchford, and D'Angelo Russell declared early for the NBA draft before the April 26 deadline, but had until June 15 to withdraw their names.
-On May 7, Dekker, Dawson, Kaminsky, White, Wells, Pettaway, and Russell were invited to the NBA Draft combine.
+On May 7, Dekker, Dawson, Kaminsky, White, Wells, Pettaway, and Russell were invited to the NBA draft combine.
 Russell, Kaminsky, Dekkar, White and Dawson were drafted.

+Pre-draft trades

+Prior to the day of the draft, the following trades were made and resulted in exchanges of draft picks between the teams.

+Draft-day trades

+The following trades involving drafted players were made on the day of the draft.

 International play

 On June 18, 2015 incoming Purdue commit Caleb Swanigan was announced as a member of the 12-man 2015 USA Basketball Men's U19 World Championship Team for the 2015 FIBA Under-19 World Championship.
 The team won the gold medal.
 Issac Haas (Purdue), Nigel Hayes (Wisconsin), Malcolm Hill (Illinois), Romelo Trimble (Maryland); Denzel Valentine (Michigan State) were among the 22 players selected to try out for the 12-man Team USA at the 2015 Pan American Games.
 Hayes Trimble and Valentine were among the 16 finalists for the team.
 Trimble and Valentine made the final 12-man team.
 The team earned the bronze medal.